 Keep workplace clean

-Having a clean workspace means dust, mould, and contaminants are kept at low levels.
+Having a clean workspace means that dust, mould, and contaminants are kept at low levels.
 This minimises the chances of pollutants to mix with the air and make people sick.

-Ensure that cleaning regimens include regularly vacuums, sanitisation, and disposal of garbage promptly and regularly.
+Ensure that cleaning regimens include regular vacuums, sanitisation, and disposal of garbage promptly and regularly.
 As for employees, encourage them to clear away their clutter and clean up as they go in any part of the office.

 Clean spills right away

 Too much moisture or lingering dampness aids the growth of mould and mildew.
 Rather than spending more to fix damages caused by mould, it’s easier to reduce the risk of development entirely by addressing the triggers, like spills and leaks, as soon as possible.

 Ensure open and unblocked air vents

 If there are a stack of boxes, tall furniture, or other items that obstruct the path of air vents, air inside the office will not properly flow and could pose health risks.